tobleron/OllamaScripts/README.md

-Here's an organized and straightforward explanation of what your PowerShell script `Ask_LLM_v15.ps1` does and why it is useful:

 ### Script Overview
 The script interacts with a local server for the Ollama AI, allowing users to send prompts to different AI models, receive responses, and save conversations in a structured format.
 It manages prompt input, model selection, interaction with the AI models, and storage of chat logs and results.